 For those amenable to making charity part of their estate plan, the results can be quite powerful.
 The combination of tax benefits and the impact you can have in your community can be truly meaningful.
 In light of our desire to make a difference, leveraging the power of planned giving is some of our favorite work.
 We have helped generations of clients define what is most important to them, identify the causes they care about most, and design strategies to maximize the impact of their generosity.

-We welcome the opportunity to help our clients define their legacy goals, protect their wealth, and leave a meaningful inheritance to their heirs and the “greater good” of the community.
+We welcome the opportunity to help our clients define their legacy goals, preserve their wealth, and leave a meaningful inheritance to their heirs and the “greater good” of the community.